+McKinney-Vento Act
-Section A Section B

-than parent or g my family live and the house of or campsite family members, other all choices in section A do not apply to my child.
+Section A Section B in a shelter (refuge) in a motel, car or campsite with friends, or family members, other than parent or guardian my family lives with another family, and the house or apartment belongs to them, or they signed the lease. all choices in section A do not apply to my child.

-If you checked sec tion A, complete the r rest of this form
+If you checked section A, complete the rest of this form

+The student fives with:

+1 parent

+2 parents

-The student lives with: 1 parent2 parents1 parent & anothea relative, friend ofalone with no adu er adult or other adult
+1 parent & another adult

+a relative, friend or other adult

+alone with no adult

 Name of student Male Female

-Birth Date Age So ocial Security #
+Birth Date Age Social Security #

-Name of Parent or Leg al Guardian
+Name of Parent or Legal Guardian

 Address Phone

-Signature of Parent or Guardian Date
+Signature of Parent or G uardian Date